joematthews/extreme-angular/README.md

 ### Stylelint

-Uses [stylelint](https://stylelint.io/) and the [stylelint-scss plugin](https://www.npmjs.com/package/stylelint-scss) to lint CSS and SCSS using the recommended rule sets for both.
-Rules for stylelint can be modified in the [.stylelintrc.json file](./.stylelintrc.json).
+Uses [Stylelint](https://stylelint.io/) to lint CSS and SCSS using the [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) and [stylelint-config-standard-scss](https://github.com/stylelint-scss/stylelint-config-standard-scss) configurations.

+Rules for stylelint are split between \*.css & \*.scss overrides and can be modified in the [.stylelintrc.json file](./.stylelintrc.json).

+Use `npm run lint:style` to lint all styles within the project.

 ### VSCode